MickeyKay/.dotfiles/README.md

 1. Add GaryJ's deploy script to each dev install's plugins folder, or figure out a way to have this execute from one place.
 	[https://github.com/GaryJones/wordpress-plugin-git-flow-svn-deploy]
 1. Run `dot` every now and then to update dotfile dependencies.

+## Still To Figure Out

+* Homebrew probably needs to install before anything else, so consider moving that part of `/micktastic/installation/install.sh`, into a separate top-level `install-me.sh` script that installs homebrew and then calls `script/bootstrap` - or something like that.
+* Auto install Virtualbox boxes (IE, Android, etc).
+* Port over settings including:
+	- Sublime Text

 ## Before Going Further. . .
 Before just installing and running all these dotfile goodies, make sure you've done the following: